 Refinancing a mortgage involves replacing your current loan with a new one, ideally with more favorable terms.

-Many homeowners refinance to lock in a lower interest rate, shorten the loan term, or access home equity through cash-out refinancing.
+Many homeowners have too much credit card debt so it is wise to refinance to lock in a lower interest rate, shorten the loan term, or access home equity through cash-out refinancing.

 When consolidating debt, cash-out refinancing is often used to pay off existing debts, such as credit card balances, car loans, or personal loans, by combining them into your new mortgage.